spectrocloud/remote-jupyter/README.md

 docker run -v $(pwd)/keys/id_rsa.pub:/home/jovyan/.ssh/authorized_keys -p 2222:22 -d --name jupyter-kernel -ti quay.io/spectrocloud-labs/remote-jupyter:main-kernel
 ```

-Now, write a ssh config to connect to the kernel.
+### Run the notebook

-This is needed because the kernel is running in a docker container locally, modify it as necessary:
+Write a ssh config to connect to the kernel (this is needed because the kernel is running in a docker container locally, modify it as necessary)

 ```bash
 cat << EOF > ssh_config